G1OJS/PyFT8/README.md

 The image below shows the number of decodes from PyFT8, WSJT-x V2.7.0 running in NORM mode, using the same 10 minutes of busy 20m audio that is used to test ft8_lib.
 On this dataset, WSJT-x performs almost the same on DEEP mode as it does on NORM, and both beat PyFT8.
 However, PyFT8 gets very close to WSJT-x's performance on FAST mode.

 <img width="900" height="900" alt="live playback vs wsjtx_v2 7 0" src="https://github.com/user-attachments/assets/853e98b2-5b9b-4241-b5f3-181fe193642e" />

+## Decoding approach
+ - As audio arrives
+    - FFT to a spectrum 4 times per symbol duration & assemble a time-frequency grid with 2 bins per tone.
+    - Collect all audio samples for later full cycle FFT
+ - Search the time frequency grid for candidates based on Costas array sync score (using middle Costas block)
+ - Send candidates for decode using symbol & tone points drawn directly from the search grid to get early decodes (limited LDPC)
+ - For candidates that haven't decoded:
+     - FFT the full cycle audio, downsample to 200 samples per second & shift the signal to f = 0
+     - Explore fine time and frequency offsets to maximise the Costas sync score
+     - Check for bad candidates (count maxima of Costas tones)
+     - Extract the LLR & wait for decoder to pick up the candidate
+ - For candidates awaiting decode from above:
+     - Try more extensive LDPC
+     - Try several 'A Priori' masks and input to more LDPC attempts, recording the output LLR on failures
+     - Try Ordered Statistics Decoding on the base LLR
+     - Try Ordered Statistics Decoding on the LLRs output from the AP+LDPC runs above

 ## Limitations
 PyFT8 doesn't decode / encode *all* message types.
 The table below shows which are handled.